craigpestell/analytics/README.md

        mouseover: {}
    }
   ```
-- `dataMap` (Object)- a hashmap of functions which will each return a Promise which resolves with data associated with the hash
+- `dataMap` (Object)- a hashmap of functions which will each return a Promise which resolves with data associated with the hash.
+  Hashes should match data model names, and the associated data returned from the fetch should have attributes that can be picked up by the event reducers (?)
   ```javascript
   dataMap: {
     page: () => (return PageApp.getMeta('analytics.page')),